TOD-theses/paper-T-RACE/main.typ

 #let recipient = "recipient"
 // TODO: italics probably inconsistent with other definitions

 For a successful attack, we define that in the normal scenario, the attacker makes more profits than in the reverse scenario, and the victim makes more losses than in the reverse scenario.
-We use following predicates to describe the existence of some gain or loss:
+We use following predicates to describe the existence of some asset gain or loss for an address $a$:

 $
-  gain(a) &<-> exists C in currencies: assetsNormal(C, a) > assetsReverse(C, a)\
+  gain(a) &<-> exists A in assets: assetsNormal(A, a) > assetsReverse(A, a)\
-  loss(a) &<-> exists C in currencies: assetsNormal(C, a) < assetsReverse(C, a)\
+  loss(a) &<-> exists A in assets: assetsNormal(A, a) < assetsReverse(A, a)\
 $

-Continuing the previous example, we would have $gain(a) = top$, as $a$ makes more USDT in the normal scenario than in the reverse scenario, and $loss(a) = bot$, as neither for Ether, nor for USDT $a$ makes less in the normal scenario than in the reverse scenario.
+Continuing the previous example of Ether to USDT token conversion, we would have $gain(a) = top$, as $a$ makes more USDT in the normal scenario than in the reverse scenario, and $loss(a) = bot$, as neither for Ether, nor for USDT $a$ has less assets in the normal scenario than in the reverse scenario.

 However, we also need to consider the case, where both $gain(a)$ and $loss(a)$ are true.
 For instance, maybe the attacker gains more tokens but also pays more Ether in the normal scenario.
-It is not trivial to measure arbitrary tokens in Ether, therefore we cannot determine if $a$ made a financial profit or loss in this case.
+It is not trivial to measure arbitrary tokens in Ether, therefore we cannot determine if the lost Ether outweighs the gained tokens.
 To avoid such cases, we introduce following two predicates:

 $
   onlyGain(a) &<-> gain(a) and not loss(a)\
   onlyLoss(a) &<-> loss(a) and not gain(a)\
 $

+Note, that this can only consider assets we explicitly modelled.
+In the case, that $a$ loses some asset that is not modelled, $onlyGain(a)$ can still be true.
+This is a limitation when not all relevant assets that occur in $T_A$ and $T_B$ are modelled.

-With these, we can define an attack to occur when the attacker has only advantages in the normal scenario compared to the reverse scenario, and the victim has only disadvantages.
-As explained above, the attacker can be either the sender or the recipient of $T_A$:
+With $onlyGain$ and $onlyLoss$ we can define an attack to occur when the attacker has only advantages in the normal scenario compared to the reverse scenario, and the victim has only disadvantages:

 $
   attack <-> (&onlyGain(sender(T_A)) or onlyGain(recipient(T_A)))\
   and &onlyLoss(sender(T_B))
 $

+We want to note that the definition by @zhang_combatting_2023 is not explicit on how different kinds of assets are compared.
+As such, our formalization may vary from their intention and implementation.
+However, this is a best effort to match their implementation and also the definitions of a subsequent work@zhang_nyx_nodate#footnote[We referred to the tests in `profit_test.go` @zhang_erebus-redgiant_2023 and Appendix A of @zhang_nyx_nodate.].

 #todo[
   - token background